 Looking for damage to underlying structures

 Clinicians must find and treat serious injuries Evaluation and Treatment Injury is the number one cause of death for people aged 1 to 44.
-In the US, there were 243,039 trauma deaths in 2017, about 70% being accidental.
-Of intentional injury deaths, more than 70%... read more before focusing on skin lacerations, however dramatic.
+In the US, there were 278,345 trauma deaths in 2020, about 70% of which were accidental.
+Of intentional injury deaths, more than... read more before focusing on skin lacerations, however dramatic.

 Actively bleeding wounds require hemostasis before evaluation.
 Hemostasis is best obtained by direct pressure and, when possible, elevation; clamping bleeding vessels with instruments is generally avoided because of the possibility of damaging adjacent nerves.
 Use of topical anesthetics containing epinephrine may also help reduce bleeding.
 Careful and temporary placement of a proximal tourniquet may enhance visualization of hand and finger wounds.